CivicActions/caddy-docker-build/README.md

 # caddy-docker-build

-Simple Caddy Docker builder, using go modules for plugins.
+Simple Caddy Docker build, using go modules for plugins.

 The existing [caddy-builder](https://github.com/abiosoft/caddy-docker/blob/master/BUILDER.md) project is good for a quick start, but can be non deterministic as plugins and dependencies are not strictly versioned, leading to flakey builds.